 The Galapagos is a place that can be visited at any time.
 There are two season, and the warmest is between December to May.
 It is the time when the sky is always clear and the sun shines strongly.
 If you love to dive in amazing places, the best time to visit Galapagos is from June to November.
 During this season the weather is a little cold, but it gives you the chance to enjoy the best of the Galapagos’ famous marine reserve.

-Overhead, a bizarre blue-footed, blue-beaked bird lets rip an almost smug sounding, drawn out croak.
+Overhead, a blue-footed, blue-beaked bird lets rip a croak.
 He´s answered from the distance, a high pitched screech issuing from an Albatross, perched like a king on a monolith volcanic protrusion that shadows the cacti below, shrouding it from the deep blue, dark blue, sun filled sky.
 From the lava lizards that scurry in the dust, to the swarms of miniature penguins on the cliff tops, the giant tortoises bathing in the sun, to the rich, dense forests of the lush green highlands, this could be nowhere but the Galapagos.
 On the Galapagos Conservation Project you will discover a place buzzing with energy, from the yellow sand shoreline, to the anthracite volcanic peaks; an archipelago starkly alien, yet teeming with life at every turn.
-A little world as its most celebrated visitor once remarked, within itself.

 - Living and working in the stunning Galapagos Islands